Here’s an important question to ask yourself. Are you creating drama in your life?

-Of course, if you had asked me at the time if that’s what I was doing I would have denied it.
+Of course, if you’d asked me at the time if that’s what I was doing I would have denied it.
+In my mind, I was just living my life.
+I was oblivious to my drama-queen tendencies.

 Without realizing when I was bored, frustrated, or feeling stuck I would go out and create some drama.

-Thankfully I don’t go looking for drama anymore and I am much happier.
+Thankfully I don’t go looking for drama anymore and I am much happier with my life.

 Enjoy your own company